 Cattle have access to open rivers and streams in extensive grazing systems.
 They easily defecate in these water sources, and the pathogens in their feces travel far distances.
 Water contamination by these microbial bodies often leads to waterborne diseases in humans.
 Other sources of water contamination in livestock farming are sewage sludge and septic tank discharge1.

 Beef production is responsible for 41% of tropical deforestation5.
-Extensive cattle ranching requires intensive land use; to create this, farmers destroy forests and cut down trees.
+Extensive cattle ranching requires intensive land use; farmers destroy forests and cut down trees to create this.

 However, deforestation is harmful to biodiversity at large.
 Many animal species lose their habitats, which leads to displacement and, prospectively, extinction.